cuvx/APB-Reloaded/README.md

 After creating your shortcut you have the option to add some of the following `Launch Arguments`
 * `-language=1031` Tells your game to start with your installed localization.
 * `-nomovies` Removes all loading screens.
-* `nosplash` Removes the splashscreen when starting the game.
+* `-nosplash` Removes the splashscreen when starting the game.
-* `nosteam` Removes the connection to Steam.
+* `-nosteam` Removes the connection to Steam.

 ![Example](https://i.imgur.com/HsxvJcC.jpg)